 Because this is a normal Git project, you can add and change files with any other Git client.
 SparkleShare picks up the change and downloads it to your computer.
-Local changes will be synchronized immediately to the Git server, but if you change something from another client it takes a few minutes until SparkleShare picks up the change and downloads it to your computer.
+Local changes are synchronized immediately to the Git server, but if you change something from another client it takes a few minutes until SparkleShare picks up the change and downloads it to your computer.
 The reason for this is that by default there is no notification service that notifies SparkleShare of server changes and the client has to fall back to polling.
 If you experiment with multiple clients wait a few minutes until you see the changes propagated to all clients.

 See this page https://github.com/hbons/SparkleShare/wiki/Notification-service if you are interested in using a notification service for immediate client synchronization.
-The page contains an example of a Git hook that sends a message to a notification service, SparkleShare clients can connect to this service and will be notified immediately when another client pushes changes to the remote repository.
+The page contains an example of a Git hook that sends a message to a notification service, SparkleShare clients can connect to this service and are going to be notified immediately when another client pushes changes to the remote repository.
 In the spirit of self-hosting you can also install the notification service on your own server.

 Another interesting feature of SparkleShare is to encrypt files before sending them to the server.
 To enable this feature all you have to do is creating a Git repository with a name that ends with

 -crypto.
 For this example, I created a repository with the name

-When you add the project SparkleShare asks for a password.
-It will use this password for encrypting every file with the AES-256-CBC algorithm that you add to this folder.
+When you add the project, SparkleShare asks for a password.
+It uses this password to encrypt each file with the AES-256-CBC algorithm that you add to this folder.